Exeter City host local-rivals Yeovil Town under the lights on Tuesday night (March 13) in a 7:45pm kick-off.

 The match is one of the Grecians games in hand over teams around them, and they will be looking to make this count against the Glovers.

 Short history of Yeovil:

 Yeovil founded in 1895 and for a number of years shared their playing pitch with the local rugby club.

-In his first full season in charge of the Glovers, Johnson guided Yeovil to their first major trophy, the FA Trophy, beating Stevenage in the final.
-The following season would see the Somerset club find success yet again when they won the Conference to reach the Football League for the first time in their 108 year history.
+In the 2002/03 season, Yeovil won the Conference to reach the Football League for the first time in their 108 year history.

 Having left to manage Bristol City in 2005, Gary Johnson returned to manage Yeovil in 2012 and his impact was soon noticeable with the side making their best ever start to a League One season in 2012/13.
 Yeovil would go on to finish 4th that season to make the play-offs and after beating Sheffield United in the semi-finals, met and beat Brentford 2-1 at Wembley to make it to the Championship.

 Yeovil struggled with life in the Championship however, finishing bottom of the table in their first season and things got even more difficult for the Glovers as they suffered back-to-back relegations to League Two, where they remain today, after failing to readjust to life back in League One.

 Early on this season, it looked as though Yeovil were going to be able to make a winning start to their campaign, opening the scoring against Luton in the seventh minutes.
 This was short lived however as the Glovers fell to the attacking strength of Luton and eventually lost the game 8-2.